 - Federal and Multi-State Income Tax Return Preparation

 What Kind of Tax Preparer Do I Need?

-CPAs, Attorneys, and Enrolled Agents are tax professionals who can represent people on any tax related matter including audits, payment and collection issues, and appeals.
+CPAs, Attorneys, and Enrolled Agents are tax professionals who can represent people on any tax-related matter including audits, payment and collection issues, and appeals.

-Complex Tax Returns
+Complex Individual Tax Returns

-Important Due Dates for Individuals
+Important Tax Due Dates for Individual Tax Returns

-- April 15 – Individual tax return (form 1040)
+- April 15 – Individual tax return (Form 1040)

 - April 15 – 1st quarter estimated taxes